-Korea provides a highly skilled workforce, a percentage of whom have a degree.
+Korea provides a highly skilled workforce, many of whom have a college degree or higher.

 Korea is passionate about education and has a high college graduation rate.

 This rate in the 25-34 age group is 66%, the highest among OECD nations.